Yes, you can put baby powder on your dog.

 So about half may be plucking.
 Does baby powder help?

-If you are ear plucking then yes, baby powder can help soften the hairs and make them easier and less irritating when they are pulled.
+If you are ear plucking, baby powder can help soften the hairs and make them easier and less irritating when pulled.

 Will baby powder help my dog to stop itching?